ibuetler/p3s-twitter/Tutorial.md

 ### Learn how to ...
-* Make web request to a web site
+* Make a web request to a web site
 * Read the HTML DOM-Tree with Beautiful Soup
 * Automatically downloading all pictures of the twitter user
 * create a CSV file